unoplat/.github/profile/README.md

 UnoPlat is composed of a collection of planes as show in fig:
 ![unoplat-composition](https://user-images.githubusercontent.com/17126168/234077800-383349b5-b6e7-4200-9dfe-14d0a5d5c7a2.png)

-- **Infrastructure Plane**: Manages the data infrastructure using tools like Kubernetes, IaC, Apache Flink, PostgreSQL, MongoDB, ScyllaDB, Strimzi Kafka Operator, Apache Kafka, and Redpanda.
+- **Infrastructure Plane**: Manages the data infrastructure using tools like Kubernetes, IaC, Apache Flink Operator, PostgreSQL Operator, ScyllaDB Operator, K6 operator.
-- **Networking & Policy Plane**: Handles networking, authorization, and data access using Open Policy Agent (OPA), Consul (Service Mesh), and KrakenD (API Gateway).
+- **Networking & Policy Plane**: Handles networking, authorization, and data access using Open Policy Agent (OPA), Linkerd (Service Mesh), and Emissary (API Gateway).
-- **Monitoring Plane**: Facilitates logging, tracing, and monitoring through Signoz, Prometheus Operator, and Grafana Operator.
+- **Monitoring Plane**: Facilitates logging, tracing, and monitoring through Signoz, Kube-Prometheus Stack, Loki Stack and Grafana OnCall.
-- **Developer Plane**: Focuses on developer joy, quick feedback, and seamless development using tools like GitHub Actions, FluxCD, Spotify Backstage, k6, Great Expectations, and OpenMetadata.
+- **Developer Plane**: Focuses on developer joy, quick feedback, and seamless development with application templates(microservices/stream/batch/BPMN) , Developer portal (Currently-Spotify Backstage) and local development experience using tilt.
-- **Administration Plane**: Provides a Kubernetes-native architecture for administration, using UnoPlat API Server as a singular API interface to interact with the various planes and their toolchains.
+- **Administration Plane**: Provides a unoplat-cli for administration.
-- **Generative Plane**: Offers two interactive modes - UnoPlat CLI for API server capabilities and a natural language-based UnoPlat prompt for easier administration, management, operations, and development.
+- **Generative Plane**: GPT4 based assistant and Agent based intelligence for easier assistance on using and performing actions on the platform.
 Together, these planes create a robust, scalable, and developer-friendly data platform that simplifies data management, collaboration, and orchestration.

 The backend toolkit of UnoPlat is highly configurable, allowing organizations to choose from an extensive catalog of options to build their ideal data platform.